HAVE A GO AT OLYMPIC SPORTS

 Ella’s dad Heath Ramsay, also her first coach, represented Australia as a butterflyer at the Sydney 2000 Olympics.

-Emulating her father at the Olympics will continue the family’s special journey in the pool, after Ella made the 2022 Commonwealth Games team for Birmingham 20 years after Heath competed in Manchester in 2002.
+Emulating her father at the Olympics continued the family’s special journey in the pool, after Ella made the 2022 Commonwealth Games team for Birmingham 20 years after Heath competed in the Manchester 2002 Commonwealth Games.

-At the time, Ella said “being on the same boat as Dad and now being called an Aussie Dolphin is pretty sick … so hopefully, like him, I will be able to compete in the Olympics one day."
+“Being on the same boat as Dad and now being called an Aussie Dolphin is pretty sick … so hopefully, like him, I will be able to compete in the Olympics one day," Ella said at the time.

 The Ramsays join the McKeons (Ron and Emma) and the Nays (Robbie and Meagen) as father-daughter duos who have swum for Australia.